-Our Student Program: Zangarna Ecological Research
+Our Experience Program: Zangarna Ecological Research

 The manager of the farm is responsible of the good balance between vegetation and animal population: It is called the carrying capacity.
 First, you will help them regularly list and count all animals and birds.
 Then you will determine if the soil is rich enough to support all this wildlife.
 That means removing alien plants and controlling erosion.
 Protecting the animals against parasites will ensure the renewal of your game population.

 On a weekly basis, you will enjoy a fabulous game drive around the whole farm in order to count the animals along a set route.
 During this drive, the various animals’ location, age demographics and sex ratio is recorded.

 During your voluntary work, you will contribute to a citizen science programme by recording bird species.
 You will record and build up a bird species list of the area and send the data to a South-African University.

 Many small mammals and carnivores are nocturnal and very secretive.
 To observe them, infra-red cameras are place throughout the property.
 Then the videos are stored and analysed.